FAQ’s

 How do I know if you are the counselor I should be seeing?

-When I start with people I encourage them to commit to a few sessions where we can both sense whether or not I am the counselor you ought to be seeing.
-Keep in mind it is quite natural to feel uneasy and nervous when you have your first session with any counselor.
-You should feel more comfortable and have a better idea if the counselor can help by the end of the second or third session.
-If things don’t click; it is perfectly alright to discontinue the counseling relationship and begin seeing someone else.
+Keep in mind, it is quite natural to feel uneasy and nervous when you have your first session with any counselor.
+You should feel more comfortable and have a better idea if the counselor can help by the end of the first or second session.
+If things don’t click, it is perfectly alright to discontinue the counseling relationship and begin seeing someone else.
 Your counselor should be able to assist you with a referral if you so desire.

 What is different about Biblical Counseling?

-In every area of life there are final answers that truly do make a difference.
-In the area of counseling or psychology (the study of the human mind and behavior) there are hundreds of schools of thought, meaning you might get as many different answers to the questions of life you are seeking!
+In every area of life, there are final answers that truly do make a difference.
+In the area of counseling or psychology (the study of the human mind and behavior), there are over 600 schools of thought, meaning you might get as many different answers to the questions of life you are seeking!
 Something is wrong with that picture!
 Are there not final, true answers to life’s difficulties?
 I believe there are.

 What will the counseling process be like?

 In an attempt to find quick relief when we are overwhelmed by circumstances in life, we often miss the essential insights about the causes of the difficulties and the lessons to learn.
 In order to capture all we can in the counseling experience, I see us going on a journey.
 Together, we will walk through the challenges being encountered.
-You will grow in your understanding as to the causes of the problems and discover what is needed for lasting change and real growth.
-I will lead you through a process of discovery rather than simply giving straight out direction and advice.
-In so doing, you will retain much more that is learned and it will have a lasting affect.[/tab]
+You will grow in your understanding of the causes of the problems and discover what is needed for lasting change and real growth.
+I will lead you through a process of discovery rather than simply giving straight-out direction and advice.
+In so doing, you will retain much more that is learned, and it will have a lasting effect.

 Do you do other counseling besides marriage and family?

 I have counseled with people on many different issues and have seen God do many wonderful things.
-Whereas my focus is primarily marriage counseling, I consider helping with other concerns as well on a case by case situation.
-Because of my relationships with others in the helping profession in the Wichita area, I can also make recommendations for referrals when I believe it best.
+Whereas my focus is primarily marriage counseling, I consider helping with other concerns as well, on a case-by-case basis.
+Because of my relationships with others in the helping profession in the Wichita area, I can also make recommendations for referrals when I believe it is best.

 Will insurance companies pay for Christian Marriage Counseling?